Ron Reagan: Personal life

 Reagan lives in Seattle.
 He married Doria Palmieri, a clinical psychologist, in 1980.
 She died in 2014 from neuromuscular disease.
-They had no children.
-He married Federica Basagni in July 2018.
+He married Federica Basagni in 2018.

+Religious views

 Reagan stated in a 2004 New York Times interview that he did not claim any religion, but that his sympathies were with Buddhism and his wife was a Buddhist.
-In a June 23, 2004, interview on CNN show Larry King Live, while discussing reasons why he would not run for political office, Ron Reagan stated "I'm an atheist [...]
+In a June 23, 2004, interview on CNN show Larry King Live, while discussing reasons why he declined to run for political office, Ron Reagan stated "I'm an atheist [...]
 I can't be elected to anything because polls all say that people won't elect an atheist."

 In February 2010, he was named to the Freedom From Religion Foundation's Honorary Board of distinguished achievers.
 In May 2014, Reagan appeared in an advertisement for broadcast on Comedy Central for the Freedom From Religion Foundation in which he declared himself "an unabashed atheist" who is "not afraid of burning in Hell."
 The ad received renewed attention in October 2019 when it aired on CNN during the fourth 2020 Democratic Presidential Debate.
 The ad was also run during the CNN Democratic debates in January and March 2020.